 Portmarnock Community School Adult Education Programme:

 Learn the fundamentals of growing plants (both edible and ornamental) successfully and of getting the most out of your space, no matter how small.
 The course aims to introduce participants to the basics of growing plants successfully and to give them a good understanding of how plants function and what they require to grow well.
-The sessions will be classroom based for term 1, with some practical elements wherever possible, such as demonstrations of pruning and potting.
-Term 2 will involve more practical demonstrations outdoors.
+The sessions will be a mix of classroom based material with some practical elements, such as demonstrations of pruning and potting and will involve more practical demonstrations outdoors in our outdoor garden.